Polymer/old-docs-site/0.8/docs/migration.md

 There are two differences from 0.5:

-The `type` field is used to determine how to deserialize the attribute value.
+*   The `type` field is used to determine how to deserialize the attribute value.
 If no type is specified, the property takes the string value of the attribute.
 In 0.5, the type was determined implicitly, from the type of the default value.

-0.8 does not modify the string before JSON parsing `Object` and `Array` values.
+*   0.8 does not modify the string before JSON parsing `Object` and `Array` values.
 In 0.5, Polymer replaced single quotes with double quotes.
 This allowed some invalid JSON to work correctly but broke some valid JSON.

-Old (0.5) reversed quotes accepted:
+Before (reversed quotes accepted):

     <my-element foo="{ 'title': 'Persuasion', 'author': 'Austen' }"></my-element>

-New (0.8) correct JSON quotes required:
+After (correct JSON quotes required):

     <my-element foo='{ "title": "Persuasion", "author": "Austen" }'></my-element>